luetkemj/jsrlt/tutorial/part10.md

 +player = world.createPrefab("Player");
 ```

-And intitialize the player variable with the others:
+And initialize the player variable with the others:

 ```diff
 +let player = {};